Skip to product information

 Specifications:

-The Condition: In very good condition overall.
+Condition: In very good condition overall.
 Just serviced.
 The hammered surfaces are in beautiful condition, and the watch is completely unpolished.
-The flat, unhammered sides of the case show marks.
+The flat, unhammered sides show mild signs of wear - and the watch is aged as you might expect.
+The medallion is completely in tact.

 Scope: No box or papers